dengking/programming-language/docs/C++/Guide/Memory-model&atomic-lib/Why-need-memory-model/stackoverflow-C++Memory-model/index.md

 The C++ specification does not make reference to any particular compiler, operating system, or CPU.
 It makes reference to an *abstract machine* that is a generalization of actual systems.
 In the Language Lawyer world, the job of the programmer is to write code for the abstract machine; the job of the compiler is to actualize that code on a concrete machine.
 By coding rigidly to the spec, you can be certain that your code will compile and run without modification on any system with a compliant C++ compiler, whether today or 50 years from now.

+> NOTE:
+>
-> NOTE: 显然，programming language是"design to an abstraction"；
+> 一、显然，programming language是"design to an abstraction"；
 >
 > 关于上面这段话中的思想、相关内容，参见 `Theory\Programming-language\Design-of-programming-language` 章节